glowkeeper/Enervator/docs/paper/enervator.md

 The chapter gave some background to EOR and described its design.
 Then it described the design of the DSR artefact that administers EOR, Eneradmin.
 It showed examples of that artefact in use and how it can be used to set the parameters that change the value of EOR in such a manner as to increase or decrease the token's value, depending on the decrease or increase of global per capita energy consumption and TPES.
 The chapter ended with an analysis of those examples, whereby it found that blockchains, through EOR, can indeed help address concerns about energy consumption.
 However, that depends on network externalities, because only wide-scale adoption of EOR will see that potential realised.

+[^1]: The source code for [Enervator](https://github.com/glowkeeper/Enervator) is available on GitHub at https://github.com/glowkeeper/Enervator
 [^601]: The ERC20 token standard is described at https://github.com/ethereum/eips/issues/20

 [^602]: EOS has the currency code EOS.
 You can read more about EOS a <https://eos.io/>